msu-eele-465/final-project-ecallery888/docs/planning/proposal.md

 The Slave(s) will be responsible for:

 1 slave MSP43FR2310 will drive the LCD and another will drive the motor/buzzer.
-The RTC will also act as an I2C slave.

 ### Argument for Desired Prescaler

-This project clearly has 7 combined inputs/outputs, uses master/slave topology, and has a "real objective". eCOMP (can compare with internal reference voltages, use ISRs as well as set outputs) has never been used before in either 371 or 465, and the servo motor I'm using is different from the stepper motor that we used in 371.
+This project clearly has 7 combined inputs/outputs, uses master/slave topology, and has a "real objective". eCOMP (can compare read values with internal reference voltages, use ISRs as well as set outputs) has never been used before in either 371 or 465, and the servo motor I'm using is different from the stepper motor that we used in 371.
 It also is relatively complex to implement as it requires an external power supply, precise tuning and driving, and care to not overexert the motor.
 Given that I've adapted 2 relatively complex hardware/software modules, I believe it fulfills the final requirement.